openorclose/posts/README.md

 ### `Boolean(document.all) === false`???

-Now the (hopefully) last-mind bending gotcha in the dated example above is the use of `document.all`. `document.all' is deprecated, but is unfortunately still supported by most? browsers.
+Now the (hopefully) last-mind bending gotcha in the dated example above is the use of `document.all`. `document.all` is deprecated, but is unfortunately still supported by most? browsers.
 But how do browsers force sites that have no sense and choose to put outdated technology at the top of their `if` statements and the more advanced stuff at the bottom?
 Clearly, by making `document.all` be a falsy value.
 Its the only exception in the Ecmascript specifications.
 All objects are truthy, except for `document.all`.
 Remember this in case some crazy guy decides to have a Javascript quiz, assigns `document.all` to a random variable `x`, `console.log`s `x` and then asks what `Boolean(x)` should return.
 Some crazy guy.

 ### Possible future explicit tail call optimisations